Tree Care Professionals Need a Safety Standard

 Tree care is dangerous work.

 Tree care is dangerous work.
-Sadly, in one 12-month period (May 2020 through April 2021), TCIA documented over 200 serious occupational incidents among people engaged in tree care.
+Sadly, tree care workers experience fatalities at an annual rate 30 times the all-industry average.
+In fact, according to data TCIA gathered by gleaning the news media and OSHA fatality reports for accounts of accidents, there were 243 tree care-related fatal occupational injuries in the U.S. for calendar years 2020 through 2023, yielding an average of 61 such incidents a year.
 The industry is routinely identified as one of the most hazardous in the country by the Occupational Safety and Health Administration and CDC’s National Institute for Occupational Safety and Health.

 Despite the widespread recognition about the inherent dangers of tree care work, OSHA largely regulates tree care through a patchwork of standards intended for other industries.
 Equipped with standards that only peripherally address tree care issues, OSHA inspectors, small businesses, and tree care workers run the risk of overlooking serious work site hazards or misidentifying the practices and procedures that best mitigate the risk of work-related illness or injuries.
 This dysfunctional approach to compliance and enforcement wastes government and industry resources, leads to unnecessary litigation, and fails to provide any clear guidance to employers, workers, and OSHA officers as to what are the most effective safety measures for the industry.